 In November 2015, the STEAM Factory hosted its first Franklinton Friday Open House at its space at 400 West Rich.
 Franklinton Fridays are a monthly neighborhood art, music and food hop held the second Friday of every month.
 The STEAM Factory Franklinton Friday Open Houses host an ever-evolving array of Ohio State faculty, staff and student research, seminars, art and music presentations, installations, performances, and exhibitions.
-STEAM Factory members are invited to the research of the STEAM Factory during these evenings.
+STEAM Factory members are invited to present demonstrations and interactive activities in the space for community members to engage with the research of the STEAM Factory during these evenings.